Rich pastry surrounds a sweet & spicy dried fruit filling in these delicious, easy-to-make mince pie hamantaschen. Purim Sameach to one and all!

 - 2 tbsp brandy

-- Combine the flour and icing sugar, then rub in the margarine/butter to give fine crumbs.
+- Combine the flour and icing sugar, then rub in the margarine or butter to give fine crumbs.
 (Alternatively, whizz in a food processor.)

-- Combine the mincemeat with the nuts and brandy and mix well.
+- Combine the mincemeat (mince pie filling) with the brandy and nuts, if using, and mix well.

-- Preheat the oven to 180C and line a baking sheet with parchment or greaseproof paper.
+- Preheat the oven to 180°C (350°F) and line a baking sheet with parchment or greaseproof paper.

-- Roll out the pastry dough to a thickness of 4-5mm, then use an 8cm diameter round cutter to cut circles of dough.
+- Roll out the pastry dough to a thickness of 4-5mm (<¼ inch), then use an 8cm (approx. 3 inch) diameter round cutter to cut circles of dough.

 - Place approx. 1 tsp of filing in the centre of a dough circle.
 Brush around the edge with a little water, then fold up the sides around the filling and pinch together to form a hamantaschen shape.

-- Transfer to the prepared tray, and continue with the remaining dough and filling until it is all used up - you may need to re-roll the dough.
+- Transfer to the prepared tray, and continue with the remaining dough and filling until everything is used up - you may need to re-roll the dough.

-- Bake the hamantaschen at 180C for 15-18 minutes until cooked through and starting to colour.
+- Bake the hamantaschen at 180°C (350°F) for 15-18 minutes until cooked through and starting to colour.
 Be careful! - the filling will be scorchingly hot when they come out of the oven.